What is MPC Wallet?

 In cryptocurrency, a wallet is a software or hardware tool that allows users to store, send, and receive digital assets by managing their cryptographic keys.
 At the core of every wallet is a private key—a critical string of data used to authorize transactions.
 If this key is lost or stolen, the associated funds can be irretrievably compromised.

-How Do MPC Wallets Work?
+How do MPC Wallets work?

 MPC wallets are based on threshold cryptography and secret sharing principles, like Shamir’s Secret Sharing or more advanced Threshold Signature Schemes (TSS).
 Here’s how they operate:

-- Signing: When a transaction needs to be signed, a threshold of participants (e.g., 2-of-3) produce partial signatures using their respective key shares.
+2. Signing: When a transaction needs to be signed, a threshold of participants (e.g., 2-of-3) produce partial signatures using their respective key shares.

-- Combination: These partials are combined mathematically into a complete signature that matches the public key through a cryptographic computation, again, without reconstructing the full private key.
+3. Combination: These partials are combined mathematically into a complete signature that matches the public key through a cryptographic computation, again, without reconstructing the full private key.

-MPC vs. Traditional Wallets
+MPC Wallets vs. Traditional Wallets (What are the differences)

 To understand the significance of Multi-Party Computation (MPC) wallets, it helps to contrast them with traditional wallet architectures.
 MPC wallets break away from the conventional model of single-key storage and offer a fundamentally different approach to key management, security, and usability.
 Here’s how they compare across several categories:

-Multi-Signature (Multi-Sig) Wallets
+1. Multi-Signature (Multi-Sig) Wallets

-Multi-sig wallets require multiple independent private keys—typically held by different parties—to authorize a transaction.
+Multi-sig wallets require multiple independent private keys, typically held by different parties, to authorize a transaction.
 Each keyholder signs the transaction individually, and these signatures are recorded on-chain.
 While this method enhances security, it also introduces performance trade-offs: each signature increases transaction size, fees, and latency.

 MPC wallets, in contrast, split a single private key into multiple encrypted shares.
 The signing process happens collaboratively and entirely off-chain.
 Partial signatures are combined mathematically into a single valid signature that is indistinguishable from a normal single-key signature.
 This makes MPC far more cost-efficient and compatible across chains, especially those without native multi-sig support.

-Hardware Wallets
+2. Hardware Wallets

 Hardware wallets store the entire private key in a secure, offline device—typically a USB or hardware token.
 This setup offers strong protection from online threats, but creates a single point of failure.
 If the device is lost and the user fails to back up the seed phrase, funds may be irrecoverable.